Sterling set for worst month vs dollar since September

 News of the rapid spread of the Delta COVID-19 variant in Britain has also weighed marginally on sentiment.

-England has delayed the final phase of its economy's reopening by a month to July 19, aiming to use the extra time to speed up the country's vaccination programme.
+England has delayed the final phase of its economic reopening by a month to July 19, aiming to use the extra time to speed up its vaccination programme.

+In the meantime, British retailers reported a jump in sales in June as the vaccination push encouraged shoppers to go out and spend.

-Britain recorded 16,703 new cases of COVID-19 on Thursday, the highest total since early February.
+But cases are rising.
+On Thursday, Britain recorded the highest number of new coronavirus infections since early February.

 Investors are also watching a dispute between Britain and the European Union over post-Brexit trade in the British province of Northern Ireland.